sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/05-networking.md

               app: allowed-app
 ```

-This example Network Policy allows traffic to the pods labeled with app: sample-app from pods labeled with app: allowed-app.
+This example Network Policy allows traffic to the pods labeled with `app: sample-app` from pods labeled with `app: allowed-app`.
 Apply the Network Policy to the default namespace:

 ```bash
 kubectl apply -f hands-on/k8s/basic-network-policy.yaml -n default
 ```

-The Network Policy is applied, and traffic will be allowed only from pods labeled as app: allowed-app to pods labeled as app: sample-app.
+The Network Policy is applied, and traffic will be allowed only from pods labeled as `app: allowed-app` to pods labeled as `app: sample-app`.
 Example of Network Policy to Block Cluster Egress Traffic:

 Create a YAML manifest file named block-egress-traffic.yaml with the following content: